CRUDEM/bahmni-distro-hsc/README.md

 #### Fixes
 * Fixed  lab test datatypes, from Free Text to Numeric.
 * Synced DOB and Patient ID of patients created prior 1.6.0 to Odoo
-* Correctly Mapped Sickle Cell and Cardiology Visit Patients to Respective Patient Lists in French locale
+* Correctly mapped sickle cell and cardiology visit patients to respective patient lists in French locale
 * Fixed drug name presentation for multi-ingredient medications

 ### Version 1.6.1